faltawy/gh-roaster/SLACK_SETUP.md

 ## Security Considerations

-- Keep your `SLACK_TOKEN` secret and never commit it to your repository
+- Keep your `ROASTER_SLACK_TOKEN` secret and never commit it to your repository
 - Use GitHub's encrypted secrets/variables feature
 - Consider using a dedicated bot account rather than a personal token
 - Regularly rotate your Slack tokens